 Boombox also currently offers song splits and legally-legit contracts for completed songs.
 No more hiring expensive attorneys or using dubious online templates to lock in song ownership.
 We offer a super simple tool to build splits and then push them to a contract that anyone can sign with just a few clicks.

-Soon, boombox users will be able to create their own playlists within the app and make them sharable with anybody they want.
+Boombox users are also able to create their own playlists within the app and make them sharable with anybody they want.
 Think of something like Spotify’s playlist building functionality, but for tracks you haven’t released yet.

 Automatically sync and backup projects from your mac’s desktop to your boombox account.
-This will offer some peace-of-mind with regard to backing up your files.
+This feature offers some peace-of-mind with regard to backing up your files.
 It also makes it easier to sync updates you’ve made to your mixes to boombox immediately.

 All-In-One Platform (we’re working on it, guys)